invisibleroads/invisibleroads-tutorials/dance-salsa.rst

 - Once they have switched places, man pulls his right arm so that the woman spins clockwise while he mirror spins counterclockwise.

+.. _Man cuatro crossbody, hidden hip copa:

+Man cuatro crossbody, hidden hip copa
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+- Her right hand holds his left middle finger, which is pointed to his right.
+- He signals a :ref:`Crossbody` with the the frame of his right arm and then immediately turns clockwise 180 degrees to make eye contact, with his left hand still connected behind his back to her right hand.
+The woman should be in front of him to his right.
+- With his left hand connected behind his back to her right hand, instead of left stepping forward, he left steps back as the woman right steps back and twists his connected left hand clockwise and releases her right hand so that the woman starts a right turn.
+- As his left foot returns to standing position, his left palm, having not moved since releasing her right hand, pushes her right hip to complete the copa.

 Crossbody slide [#SalsaRosa]_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Man begins crossbody but steps with his right foot in front of and past his left foot, then takes a long left step and slowly slides his right foot to close.